Tri County Commission on Alcohol and Drug Abuse - Orangeburg South Carolina

 Tri County Commission on Alcohol and Drug Abuse - Orangeburg, SC

-Tri County Commission On Alcohol And Drug Abuse is treatment facility located at 910 Cook Road in the 29118 zip code in Orangeburg, SC that offers medication-assisted substance use treatment.
-Tri County Commission On Alcohol And Drug Abuse provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone to children and adolescents.
-Some of the treatment approaches used by Tri County Commission On Alcohol And Drug Abuse consist of brief intervention, substance use counseling and trauma-related counseling.
+Tri County Commission On Alcohol And Drug Abuse is treatment center located at 910 Cook Road in the 29118 zip code in Orangeburg, SC that offers medication-assisted treatment for addiction.
+Tri County Commission On Alcohol And Drug Abuse provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone to children and adolescents.
+Some of the treatment approaches used by Tri County Commission On Alcohol And Drug Abuse consist of relapse prevention, anger management and brief intervention.

 Address: 910 Cook Road, Orangeburg, SC 29118